Kouyos-Group/Suraj_syphilis_repository/README.md

-Assessing the drivers of the syphilis epidemic among men-who-have-sex-with-men
+This is a GIT Repository consisting of the mathematical model to reproduce the study 'Assessing the drivers of the syphilis epidemic among men-who-have-sex-with-men'

-Suraj Balakrishna et al.
+Author: Suraj Balakrishna et al.

 Programs